-Clients' underperformance is related to the importance of underwriter monitoring.
-Abnormal returns were less negative for clients with other monitors such as institutional investors or large blockholders.
-Abnormal returns were also less negative for clients the longer the time elapsed since the client's last equity issuance.
+Abnormal returns are also less negative for clients the longer the time elapsed since the client's last equity issuance.
 This is consistent with the theoretical model of Hansen and Torregrosa (1992).
-Post-IPO monitoring is more than just equity analyst coverage, because companies with analyst coverage but not underwritten by these troubled investment banks do not underperform by as much.
+Post-IPO monitoring is more than just equity analyst coverage, because companies with analyst coverage from but not underwritten by these troubled investment banks do not underperform by as much.